BorutJAbrams/borutjabrams.github.io/_posts/2025-06-26-jpackage-tips.md

 > statements in the `module-info.java` might be enough.
 Maybe a simple JDK with no JavaFX might be enough.
 > More on that later.

+If you need to create a Windows installer, you also need the [WiX Toolset](https://github.com/wixtoolset/wix), but be careful, because (citing the [Wix Toolset ReadMe](https://github.com/wixtoolset/issues/blob/main/README.md)):

+> To ensure the long-term sustainability of this project, use of the WiX Toolset requires an Open Source Maintenance
+> Fee.
+While the source code is freely available under the terms of the LICENSE, all other aspects of the
+> project--including opening or commenting on issues, participating in discussions and downloading releases--require
+> adherence to the Maintenance Fee.

+Which means that to use their binaries you need to pay the Maintenance Fee.
+Otherwise: fork/clone the repo and build it by yourself.
+By reading the [Open Source Maintenance Fee FAQs](https://opensourcemaintenancefee.org/consumers/faq/), it's my understanding that this should be OK:

+> Q: What if I don’t want to pay the Maintenance Fee?
+>
+> That’s fine.
+You can download the project’s source code and follow the Open Source license for the software.
+>
+> Do not open issues.
+Do not ask questions.
+Do not download releases.
+Do not reference packages via a package manager.
+> Do not use anything other than the source code released under the Open Source license.
+>
+> Also, if you choose to not pay the Maintenance Fee, but find yourself returning to check on the status of issues
+> or review answers to questions others ask, you are still using the project and need to pay the Maintenance Fee.

 ## Developing/building